Harphies/my-webiste/src/pages/post_21/index.md

 **The four phases of Recommendation Systems**

-- Collection:
+- Collection
-- Storage:
+- Storage
-- Analysis:
+- Analysis
-- Recommendation:
+- Recommendation

 **Architecture of Recommendation Systems**